Tomev-CTP/theboss/README.md

 ### Prerequisites

 To run the scripts there will be needed some version of Python.
 During development I'm using 3.7, but I believe that it will also work just fine with some earlier / newer version (at least for now and I cannot guarantee it).

+### Code style

+Throughout this work PEP-8 will be used.
+There are several cases where this may go south.

+* In some versions of the code matrices may be denoted by capital letters (as in standard mathematical notation).
+In order to be more PEP-friendly I'll try to use prefix m_ instead of capital letters, e.g. m_u would be the equivalent of
+U.

 ## Running the tests